mtossain/satsvs/readme.md

 The time parameters are in UTC time and TimeStep in seconds.
 The analysis are described below:

 ## Analysis parameters
+In order to run an analysis block it has to be uncommented and the parameters adapted.
+To add a new analysis to the code the following has to be performed:
+- Add a new analysis class at the end of analysis.py
+- Use as a template one of the other analysis classes above or the base analysis class definition
+- Add the class instantiation at the end of config.py

+The specific parameters for the existing analysis are given here below:

 ### cov_ground_track
 Plots the ground track of one or more satellites over simulation time.
-The following parameters are needed:
+The following parameters are needed, to plot the ground track of satellites in a constellation:
 ```
 <Type>cov_ground_track</Type>
 <ConstellationID>1</ConstellationID>
 ```
-Optional is SatelliteID: which satellite to use (ID or NORAD number if a TLE file is used):
+Optional is SatelliteID for selection of one satellite.
+For a TLE file it is the NORAD number.
 ```
 <SatelliteID>1</SatelliteID>
 ```